Posted on 1 Comment

 Shadow Work Focused On Duality And Balance

 Since this time of the year and holiday is such a potent time to access the liminal space, work with the crossroads, and access the universal source of duality it is one of the most affective times to do shadow work.
 To go deep within yourself to do self reflection, connect to your shadow self and all parts of who you are, and your inner child.
 To acknowledge; maybe even for the first time, some traumas, wounds, and things you may need to work through and than do the shadow work to work through them.
 Themes to focus on with your shadow work right now should be duality, balance, rebirth, growth, and transformation.
-If you need to learn more about how to do shadow work you can learn how watching my class I previously taught with Divination Academy below.
+If you would like to learn more about shadow work you can purchase my eBook here; you can book me for a 1:1 session as your guide here; and you can watch my free class previously taught on it through DiviNation here.

 Decorate Eggs